Crippling power outage ends in Greenland capital

 PHOTO: AFP

-Nuuk, home to around 20,000 people and mostly powered by a hydroelectric plant, was left without electricity at around 10.30pm on Jan 24, AFP reporters observed.
+Nuuk, home to around 20,000 people and mostly powered by a hydroelectric plant, was left without electricity at around 10.30pm on Jan 24.

-Internet connectivity was also affected.
+Internet connectivity had also been affected.
 Internet monitor NetBlocks reported a significant decline in connectivity in Greenland, “with high impact to capital Nuuk”.

-It comes days after Greenland’s government published a brochure offering residents advice on crisis preparedness, while US President Donald Trump repeatedly threatened to seize it by force.
+The outage comes days after Greenland’s government published a brochure offering residents advice on crisis preparedness, while US President Donald Trump repeatedly threatened to seize the autonomous Danish territory by force.

 Mr Trump backed down after meeting NATO Secretary-General Mark Rutte on Jan 21, saying they had reached a “framework” deal on the Danish autonomous territory.
 AFP